independent vs. dependent student

 Shares

-As a student, it is crucial to understand whether you are considered independent or dependent.
+Are you a student wondering about the differences between independent and dependent status?
 Knowing the difference between these two can significantly affect your financial aid eligibility and opportunities for scholarships and grants.

-So, what exactly is the difference between an independent and a dependent student?
+So, what exactly is the difference between an independent vs. dependent student?
 And how does it affect your finances?
 Let’s dive into it.

-What Is the Difference Between Independent and Dependent Students?
+What Is the Difference Between Independent vs. Dependent Students?

 When applying for financial aid, dependent students are required to provide financial information about their parents.
 Their eligibility for financial aid is determined based on their financial situation and their parent’s income, assets, and family size.